Specifying server-side encryption with customer-provided keys (SSE-C) - Amazon Simple Storage Service

 For more information about presigned URLs, see Download and upload objects with presigned URLs.

-You can use AWS SDK wrapper libraries to add these headers to your request.
+At the time of object creation with the REST API, you can specify server-side encryption with customer-provided keys (SSE-C).
+When you use SSE-C, you must provide encryption key information using the S3 API headers required for requests to copy source objects encrypted with SSE-C. You can use AWS SDK wrapper libraries to add these headers to your request.
 If you need to, you can make the Amazon S3 REST API calls directly in your application.

 Note

-You cannot use the Amazon S3 console to upload an object and request SSE-C. You also cannot use the console to update (for example, change the storage class or add metadata) an existing object stored using SSE-C.
+You cannot use the Amazon S3 console to upload an object and request SSE-C. You also cannot use the console to update (for example, change the storage class or add metadata) an existing object stored using SSE-C. For more information, see S3 API headers required for SSE-C object encryption and decryption requests.

-Amazon S3 rest APIs that support SSE-C
+Amazon S3 REST APIs that support SSE-C

 The following Amazon S3 APIs support server-side encryption with customer-provided encryption keys (SSE-C).